Protecting your website is essential to your online business availability and operations.

 Joomla is open-source, and as an Administrator, you install many modules to try out new functionality.
 It’s good to try and improve but bad without knowing the developer you install a module.
 Delete extensions, which you are not going to use.

 Use extensions to fight spam, brute force, two-factor authentication, and known vulnerabilities.
 There are many, and I’ve listed some of the best ones here.

 All files should have a proper CHMOD configuration.
 Preferably,

 Web Application Firewall (WAF) is essential for any website to protect from top OWASP 10 security, known vulnerabilities & malware.

-If you are hosting your Joomla website on VPS, then you may use ModSecurity which is free.
-However, if you are on shared hosting or don’t have time, then you may consider cloud-based web application firewall.
-Using WAF will help you from following.
+If you are hosting your Joomla website on a cloud VM, then you may use ModSecurity, which is free.
+However, if you are on shared hosting or don’t have time, you may consider a cloud-based WAF such as Sucuri or Astra.

 As the founder of Geekflare, I’ve helped millions to excel in the digital realm.
 Passionate about technology, I’m on a mission to explore the world and amplify growth for professionals and businesses alike.